How Bank Reconciliation Works and Why It's Important

 - Does the account have any missing deposits?

 Prevent Administrative Problems

-Proper processes for managing your banking transactions result in outcomes such as the following:
+Proper processes for managing your banking transactions result in outcomes such as:

 - Knowing how much cash you really have available in your accounts

-- Avoiding bounced checks (or making failed electronic payments) to partners and suppliers
+- Avoiding bounced checks (or failing to make electronic payments) to partners and suppliers

 - Avoiding bank fees for insufficient funds or using lines of credit when you don’t really need to